Dark Fantasy

 creatures & manifestations

 Dark fantasy often blurs the line between creature and consequence.
 The beings that inhabit these worlds are rarely simple monsters; they are expressions of history, magic, corruption, or metaphysical imbalance.
-Their existence reflects the world’s deeper wounds, forgotten eras, and its broken laws of nature.
+Their existence reflects the world’s hurts, forgotten eras, and its broken laws of nature.
 Whether they are remnants of ancient conflicts, distortions caused by unstable magic, or manifestations of forces that predate civilisation, these beings embody the genre’s central idea that danger is woven into the fabric of reality itself.

 shaped by the world